 And don’t forget…

 Your governor!
-Doug Ducey is the Arizona state governor, and he represents all Arizonans.
-Though he does not personally write or vote to pass legislation, his voice is important in influencing public opinion – and the legislators’ votes.
+Katie Hobbs is the Arizona state governor, and she represents all Arizonans.
+Though she does not personally write or vote to pass legislation, her voice is important in influencing public opinion – and the legislators’ votes.

 Your U.S. Representative

 Who represents you in the U.S. House of Representatives?
-Find out at AZ Redistricting.
+Find your congressional representative at house.gov.

 Your Federal Legislators: